-The basic function for drawing panels of scatterplots is xyplot().
+The function xyplot() creates a scatterplot, or multiple scatterplots.
 We will use the data frame tinting (supplied) to demonstrate its use.
-These data are from an experiment that investigated the effects of tinting of car windows on visual performance6.
+These data are from an experiment that investigated the effects of tinting of car windows on visual performance1.
 The authors were mainly interested in visual recognition tasks that would be performed when looking through side windows.